Same Difference

-Same Difference were an English bubblegum pop duo from Portsmouth, England, made up of siblings Sean Smith and Sarah Smith.
-They came to prominence in 2007 when they finished third in the fourth series of the ITV talent show, The X Factor.
+Same Difference were an English bubblegum pop duo from Portsmouth, England, made up of siblings Sean and Sarah Smith.
+They came to prominence in 2007 when they were the last contestant eliminated in the fourth series of the ITV talent show, The X Factor.

 Their music was targeted mostly at children who are 13 and under.
 Their debut single, "We R One", was released on 24 November 2008, and their debut album, Pop, followed on 1 December 2008.
 In November 2009, it was announced that Same Difference had signed a new record deal with PopLife Records, and their second album was released on 7 February 2011.

 On 24 December 2014, Same Difference broke the news that they had disbanded but were still considering as to whether to release their third and final album, Superheroes.
 London Records stated it was fun working with them and that they were disappointed they could not share more musical memories together.

 In 2020 Same Difference reunited for a one-off charity single with all proceeds going towards the COVID-19 Urgent Appeal.
 The single "One Life, One Love" was released through SP Music on 3 August and featured the students of SD Studios.

 Biography

 The two siblings were brought up in The Dale, Widley, in the Borough of Havant.
 At the time of their appearance on The X Factor, Sean (born 24 September 1985) was an entertainer in Portsmouth while Sarah (born 4 November 1988) was a student.
 Sean left home at the age of 17 to perform on cruise ships and appeared in a number of pantomimes.
 Together, they performed at a local retirement home.
 Sarah left home at 16 to attend the Italia Conti Academy of Theatre Arts and completed her diploma in 2007.
-Sarah has also worked as a model and acted in the show Genie in the House but claims that singing has always been her big passion.
+Sarah also worked as a model and acted in the show Genie in the House but stated that singing had always been her big passion.